Slesa/launchy/Launchy_VC7/ReadMe.txt

+Seems like this used to work and perhaps I broke it somehow.. either way I'm too tired to work now.

 PLUGIN DETAIL:
 Okay, I seem to properly recognize ownership of a string and tab sort of works but I need to handle deletion of characters